-Please note: The photographing of archive material is not permitted in the reading rooms of the Federal Archives in Bayreuth, Berlin-Reinickendorf and Ludwigsburg.
+Please note: Photographing archive material is not permitted in the reading rooms of the Federal Archives in Bayreuth, Berlin-Reinickendorf and Ludwigsburg.
+Please also note that different conditions apply regarding access to the Stasi documents and use of the Stasi Records Archive.

 The following Reading Room Regulations have been issued to ensure the conservation and proper handling of archive material in the Federal Archives: